 Our strategy includes a transition to a low-carbon economy through risk management and the expansion of our markets, including through the identification of new opportunities.
 The implementation and results of this strategy are included in scenarios to limit global warming to under 1.5°C;

 - for investors: we uphold the recommendations of the Task Force on Financial Disclosures (TCFD).
 The identification and assessment of risks and opportunities related to climate change is an integral part of Saint-Gobain’s global risk management and innovation processes.
-As such, we have identified ten risks and five strategic opportunities related to climate change.
+As such, we have identified nine risks and five strategic opportunities related to climate change.
 Each risk and opportunity affects each segment of the Group’s value chain differently, from the extraction of raw materials to their end of life.

 - for regulatory authorities: The Group takes part in the public debate on climate change;

 - for suppliers: we are continuing our Scope 3 assessment process and encourages suppliers to reduce their carbon footprint through the Responsible Purchasing policy.
 In 2020, the responsible purchasing process was linked to Saint-Gobain’s “Net Zero Carbon” roadmap for the assessment and reduction of Scope 3 emissions

 13.1: Number of sites with environmental certification (ISO 14001 and/or EMAS)

 13.1: Monitoring of the target of reducing CO2 emissions (scope 1+2) in absolute terms by 33% between 2017 and 2030 (SBTi validation)